Apostolic Catholic Church (Philippines): History

+Organization

 The Apostolic Catholic Church is autocephalous and headed by a patriarch.
 The church's two ecclesiastical centers, the National Shrine of Ina Poon Bato and the Shrine of the Queen of Patriarchs, are located in Quezon City.

-According to the church, one of its goal was to unite the Western Rite or the Roman Catholic Church and the Eastern Rite or the Orthodox Church to form a single Catholic Church.
+According to the church, one of its initial goals was to unite the Western Rite or the Roman Catholic Church and the Eastern Rite or the Eastern Orthodox Church to form a single catholic church.

 The Apostolic Catholic Church currently has three main religious orders and congregations: the Order of the Missionaries of the Holy Spirit, the Order of the Missionaries of John Florentine, and the Congregation of St. Maria Virginia.

 The members of the congregations are the archbishops, bishops, priests, deacons, subdeacons, nuns, and third order members, bound by their evangelical vows of chastity, poverty, obedience, acceptance of their immediate superiors to the patriarch and to God the Holy Spirit, whom adherents address as Ingkong (an archaic Tagalog honorific often glossed as "grandfather", used to refer to any elderly man).

 The church currently has 32 dioceses worldwide located all over the Philippines as well as in various key cities of the United States of America, Canada, Australia, Hong Kong, Japan, Singapore, Cambodia, United Kingdom, Europe, Middle East, Russia and the Pacific Islands.
-The Apostolic Catholic Church is estimated to have more than 5 million members and has 192 congregations, all over the world.
+The Apostolic Catholic Church is claimed to have more than 5 million members and has 192 congregations, all over the world.